lotrando/fugis-gentoo-installer/README.md

 ---
 ### Fast Universal Gentoo Installation Script

- is a debugged bash script that quickly install basic clear Gentoo Linux on your harddrive.
+ is a tweaked bash script that quickly installs a basic and clean Gentoo Linux onto your hard drive. <strong>installer.sh</strong> is pure Gentoo Linux and the other scripts <strong>webserver.sh</strong> and <strong>hyprland.sh</strong> do exactly what they say.

 ### Positives of the Script